cloudyspells/PSRule.Rules.AzureDevOps/README.md

 Once you have both modules installed, you can run an export of your Azure DevOps project and run the rules on the exported data.
 The `-PAT` value needs to be an Azure DevOps Personal Access Token with sufficient permissions to read the project data.
+The default expects a PAT with full access permissions.
+Alternately, you can use a PAT with only read permissions or fine-grained permissions with the `-TokenType` parameter.
+The fine-grained permissions expect read access to all scopes and read & manage for scope that do not have read-only access.
+Documentation on how to create the PATs can be found in the [docs/token-permissions.md](docs/token-permissions.md).

+#### Example: Run with full access token

 ```powershell
 Export-AzDevOpsRuleData `